harryghai/harryghai/README.md

 - 👀 I’m interested in coding and singing
 - 🌱 I’m currently learning computer programming
 - 💞️ I’m looking to collaborate on open coding projects
 - 📫 How to reach me harrykumar.ghai@gmail.com
+- I am a fan of Srk

 <!---
 harryghai/harryghai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.